Essential documents to include in a Structural Engineer CDR report.

 CDR is a process that Structural Engineers – ANZSCO 233214 must go through if they want to come to Australia permanently.
 If an international student’s qualification is not recognized by the Sydney, Dublin, or Washington Accords, a CDR report is required for the visa application.
 Engineers Australia is in charge of this competency evaluation.
 When it comes to evaluating talents, Engineers Australia is very strict.
 Applicants must follow the migration skill assessment (MSA) handbook to be accepted.

 Engineers Australia requires Structural Engineers to demonstrate competence by writing a CDR that meets all the necessary criteria.
-Unfortunately, applicants with no experience in this field may be rejected because they lack understanding of the CDR report before consulting an expert.
+Unfortunately, applicants with no experience in this field may be rejected because they lack an understanding of the CDR report before consulting an expert.
 While you may argue that employing a professional to write a CDR report is unnecessary, keep in mind that they are commonly rejected due to minor flaws.

 Necessary documentation for CDR report for a Structural Engineer